Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

 \subsection{Shadowing a dense clump}

-Previous test cases took place in a context in which $\rm P_n$ is known to fare pretty well, i.e. with continuous, isotropic sources that tend to limit the oscillations of the model.
+Previous test cases in this section \ref{section:comparisonproject} took place in a context in which $\rm P_n$ is known to fare pretty well, i.e. with continuous, isotropic sources that tend to limit the oscillations of the model.
 We've confirmed that, in such cases, $\rm P_n$ fares as well as $\rm M_1$.
-However, the third test in \citet{Iliev_2006} makes use of non-isotropic sources that may cause more issue for the model.\\
+However, the third test in \citet{Iliev_2006} makes use of non-isotropic sources that may cause more issue for $\rm P_n$ such as oscillations and negativity.\\

 The shadowing by a dense clump test aims at mimicking how resistant to ionisation a clump of dense, cold gas would be using our radiative transfer model.
 It consists in a cold, high-density sphere of hydrogen placed on the path of a constant directional flux of photons.
 The sphere - hereby referred to as "clump" - should resist full ionisation, as it is too dense for the radiation to properly penetrate it, instead creating a slim shell of ionised gas on its exposed surface.
-On top of that, as the clump blocks the path of the ionising flux, it should create a "shadow" of non-ionised, non-heated gas in its wake.\\
+On top of that, as the clump blocks the path of the ionising flux, it should create a "shadow" of non-ionised, non-heated gas in its wake.
+We show a simplified description of the model in Fig. \ref{fig:clump_schematic}.\\